-In 2023 as in the past years, focus has been set on a prudent but constant diversification of the investments held in the portfolio, compensating for the low interest rate environment from the past years.
+In 2024, similarly to past years, focus has been set on a prudent but constant diversification of the investments held in the portfolio, compensating for the low interest rate environment from the past years.
 Since 2015, investments have been diversified by including corporate loan funds, real estate funds and infrastructure funds.

-The following table provides the investment result 2023 by asset class.
+The following table provides the investment result 2024 by asset class, Collective Investment Undertakings grouping together corporate loan funds, real estate funds and infrastructure funds.